WW-2026-001 Modern

 On Friday I drove to Nether Haddon to see Sophie.
 I arrived at about four o'clock.
 Sophie and I cooked a chicken casserole and opened a bottle of wine.
 I did not leave her cottage all evening.
 My phone was with me.
 My car was in her drive.

 At about half five I walked to the village shop to buy milk.
 The shop closes at six and I wanted to catch it.
 I walked along Church Lane to the High Street.
 I could see The Old Rectory from the junction.
 Caitlin Howell's silver car was parked outside.
 A little Volkswagen.
 I noticed it because I wondered why she was still there at that hour.
 She usually finishes by five on Fridays, or so Sophie has told me.
+I turned south to the shop.

 I bought the milk, walked back.
 I did not see Graham.
 I did not go near Drystone Lane.
 Sophie and I ate dinner, watched a film, and I went to bed in her spare room at about eleven.